 The Center for Computational Biology offers a 5-day condensed “Introduction to Programming for Bioinformatics” bootcamp.
 The goals of this course are to introduce students to Python, a simple and powerful programming language that is used for many applications, and to expose them to the practical bioinformatic utility of Python and programming in general.

 The course will allow students to apply programming to the problems that they face in the lab and to leave this course with a sufficiently generalized knowledge of programming (and the confidence to read the manuals) that they will be able to apply their skills to whatever projects they happen to be working on.
 The course assumes no programming experience, and there are no prerequisites for the course.

-The next "Introduction to Programming for Bioinformatics" bootcamp will be offered in June 2020.
+The summer “Introduction to Programming for Bioinformatics” bootcamp in June 2020 is cancelled.
+The bootcamp will be offered again in January 2021.

 The schedule below shows an approximation of what is covered in the course.

 |Day 1||Morning: The Very Basics: Hello, World!
 Variables, and Printing

 |Day 2||Morning: Control flow – conditional statements and loops

 The aim of the Computational Biology Core Skills seminars is to strengthen bioinformatics training on campus by providing a setting to disseminate knowledge and experience among the student community.

 These peer taught seminars are organized by and for graduate students, but are open to other UC Berkeley researchers and affiliates.